Brooks talks masks; asks county officials to lead by example - Claiborne Progress

 As for county businesses, he said “I don’t feel that it’s the government’s job to tell anyone how to run their business.”

 A last-minute resolution sponsored by commissioner Charlton Vass was unanimously adopted during the meeting.
-Resolution 2021-12 gives county employees a guarantee of additional paid leave to quarantine if they are off work due to an immediate family member testing positive.
+The finalized resolution would give county employees a guarantee of additional paid leave to quarantine if they are off work due to an immediate family member testing positive.

 Commissioner Steve Brogan questioned the necessity of amending the current sick leave policies.

-Apparently, the new resolution will allow sick day salaries to be taken from a Tennessee Department of Health quarantine grant in certain situations.
-For instance, if a spouse works outside the county and contracts the virus, the Claiborne County employee will use the state grant funds to quarantine rather than the county funds for sick day leave.
+Apparently, the new resolution will extend sick pay begun last March by the Families First Coronavirus Response Act.
+The extension would also allow paid sick leave in the event a spouse who works outside the county contracts the virus.
+The Claiborne County employee would be able to use the funds to quarantine.

 Commissioner Kim Large asked how the county could verify that an employee must quarantine.
 How will the office holders (department heads) know that policies are not being abused, she asked.